FIRST AID FACT SHEET

 - If the casualty becomes unconscious and not breathing normally, Commence CPR and Defibrillation.

-- Wash the venom off the skin (it may aid in identification).
+- Do not wash the venom off the skin (it may aid in identification).

-- Cut the bitten area and try to suck the venom out of the wound.
+- Do not cut the bitten area and try to suck the venom out of the wound.

 Signs and symptoms